Snowflake

 Single row output

 As a result, the output of batch triggers/actions needs to be handled differently.
-The output of the trigger can be used in actions with batch operations (like Salesforce Create objects in bulk action) that requires mapping the Rows datapill into the source list.
+The output of the trigger can be used in actions with batch operations (like the Salesforce Create objects in bulk action) that requires mapping the Rows datapill into the source list.
 Learn how to work with lists in Workato.

 Using batch trigger output